caciobanu/improved-magento-layered-navigation/README.md

 Install via Composer
 ----------------

-You can install this module [Composer](https://getcomposer.org/) in combination with a Magento Composer installer (e.g. [Bragento Composer Installer](https://github.com/bragento/bragento-composer-installer)).
+You can install this module with [Composer](https://getcomposer.org/) in combination with a Magento Composer installer (e.g. [Bragento Composer Installer](https://github.com/bragento/bragento-composer-installer)).

 Make sure you have required the [Firegento packages](https://packages.firegento.com/) in your composer.json's `repositories` node